chefexperte/SpotifyGTK/README.md

 devices as well.
 ## The UI
 Start main.py and it will launch the UI, which currently only has a player toolbar on the bottom without functionality, but it works.
+**UPDATE:** I have now added a small working version.
+When you start main.py, it will launch the server, the controller and the ui.

+The server is for handling HTML, JS, PHP, loading the Spotify Web Playback SDK and playback.
+The controller will log you in, grant auth, and allow you to start your previous playing song over the play button in the ui.